Wiper motor, linkage: how it works, symptoms, problems, testing

 Why wipers don't work: troubleshooting tips

 The first thing your mechanic would want to know is it a mechanical problem with a wiper transmission (linkage) or an electrical problem with a wiper motor circuit.
 How can you tell?
 Does the wiper motor run or at least make any noise when the wiper switch is on?
-If the motor runs or tries to run, but the wipers don't work, it's a mechanical problem with the linkage, see common problems below.
+If the motor runs or tries running, but the wipers don't work, it's a mechanical problem with the linkage, see common problems below.
 If the motor doesn't react when the switch is operated, it's an electrical problem.
-The wiper motor circuit will need to be tested.
-Read more: testing a wiper motor.
+The wiper motor circuit will need to be tested; more details below.

 Common problems with a transmission mechanism (linkage)